phwl/elec3607-lab/labs/lab2-i2c/README.md

-# Lab 3 - Si5351 Clock Generator Construction
+# Lab 3 - ELEC3607-SDRv2 Construction and i2c

 This lab involves soldering the remaining components on the ELEC3607-SDRv2 printed circuit board and programming the Si5351 to test your handiwork.
 This is a 2 week experiment and we will mark both parts together after 2 weeks.